 School Group Developing a Deeper Understanding of the Problem Identifying Some Common Sources of the Problem Approaches/Programs that Schools and Research Have Found to Be Successful School Personnel How do the school personnel responses to this dimension compare to other indicators that the school has about the physical environment?
 Is this perceived consistently by all members of the school community?
-Are there sub-groups of school personnel who perceive the environment to be particularly problematic? • Look at Section III C to see if there are differences by role, experience, grade. • Are facilities/supplies different for any groups of school personnel-by role, subject area, grade?
+Are there sub-groups of school personnel who perceive the environment to be particularly problematic?
+Look at Section III C to see if there are differences by role, experience, grade.
+Are facilities/supplies different for any groups of school person- nel-by role, subject area, grade?
+Are there aspects of the environment that are perceived as par- ticularly inadequate?
+Look at Section V for details.
 Develop fund-raising ideas to support changes and updates in the school.
-There are several resources available to assist with fund-raising ideas, and liter ally thousands of creative ideas can be found in books and on websites.
+There are several resources available to assist with fund-raising ideas, and literally thousands of creative ideas can be found in books and on websites.
 Be sure to assign responsibility for this task to a person or group of people.
 Fund-raising can be an excellent job for a parent or parent-teacher group to take on.
 Older students often take an active role as well.
 The people benefiting from or requesting the changes may be willing to contribute to this effort in some way.
 This could mean financial contributions or a commitment of labor or time.
-There are many funding sources now online, including websites that allow school personnel to post items or funds they need for specific pur- Are there aspects of the environment that are perceived as particularly inadequate? • Look at Section V for details. • Are problems centered on facilities, supplies, time? poses (a field trip, new books, a microscope).
+There are many funding sources now online, including websites that allow school personnel to post items or funds they need for specific purposes (a field trip, new books, a microscope).
 Individual donors can view the requests and choose to fund one or more.
 Don't forget the usual financial channels when seeking funds for school improvements.
-Even budget requests that have been previously denied might be reconsidered if the school community is willing to contribute a Parents How do the parent responses to this dimension compare to other indicators that the school has about the physical environment?
+Even budget requests that have been previously denied Parents Are problems centered on facilities, supplies, time?
+How do the parent responses to this dimension compare to other indicators that the school has about the physical environment?
 Is this perceived consistently by all members of the school community?
-Are there sub-groups of parents who perceive the environment to be particularly problematic? • Look at Section III C to see if there are differences by gender, race/ethnicity, grade. specific amount of time, money, or labor to get the work done.
-If nothing can immediately be done about a problem in the school environment (for example, overcrowding or a design flaw in the building), you can still look for ways to make the issue easier to deal with.
+Are there sub-groups of parents who perceive the environment to be particularly problematic?
+Look at Section III C to see if there are differences by gender, race/ethnicity, grade.
+Are there aspects of the environment that are perceived as particularly inadequate?
+Look at Section V for details.
+Are problems centered on facilities, supplies, time? might be reconsidered if the school community is willing to contribute specific amount of time, money, or labor to get the work done.
+If nothing can immediately be done about a problem in the school envir ment (for example, overcrowding or a design flaw in the building), you can still look for ways to make the issue easier to deal with.
 Solicit ideas from the school community.
 NSCC can help-See the Resource section of your School Portal.
-Also visit NSCC's website (www.schoolclimate.org) for a growing body of professional development and training in related areas.
-Are there aspects of the environment that are perceived as particularly inadequate? • Look at Section V for details. • Are problems centered on facilities, supplies, time? development and training in related areas.
+Also vis NSCC's website (www.schoolclimate.org) for a growing body of profession development and training in related areas.